 The mind houses our emotions, judgments, worries, and secrets, and many of us don’t even realize that our own thoughts can be holding us back from reaching our full potential.

 Because the mind is such a powerful place, it’s important to constantly grow and adapt your ways of thinking.
-You have to continuously work on shifting your mindset to embrace new perspectives if you want to become a more positive and accepting person.
+You have to continuously work on shifting your mindset to embrace new perspectives if you want to become a more accepting person.

 In this post, I’m sharing some ways that I’ve adapted and shifted my mindset over the years to improve my life in a positive way.
 Keep in mind that I am no master of these things.
 There are times when I do none of the following and wallow in self-pity, but I can usually pick myself up from a bad situation and turn it around with the help of these mindset shifts.